Equine therapy is a powerful way to deal with emotions during addiction recovery.

 Equine-Assisted Psychotherapy can benefit conditions beyond addiction.

 Individuals on the road to sobriety may have related conditions resulting from the same underlying issues.
-By treating the source, other disorders may be alleviated.
+By treating the source, other co-occurring disorders may be alleviated.

 Common addiction-related conditions treated by EAP might include: